Male vs Female Great Dane: How Do They Compare? (With Pictures)

 Male Great Danes can make excellent family pets that will also double as protectors of the household.
 They are going to be best suited for homes with older children as their size and clumsiness can put small children at risk of being knocked down and/or injured just because of their large size.

-They will be best suited for someone that has the time, space, finances, and commitment it will take to properly care for, train, and socialize this big guy.
+They will be best suited for someone who has the time, space, finances, and commitment it will take to properly care for, train, and socialize this big guy.

 Female Great Dane Overview